raheinonen/cse15l-lab-reports/lab-report5.md

 ![sc1](images/test3.png)
 * After exiting nano, you first enter `sh ../continue.sh` in order to run the next sh script.
 The `../` is necessary because the sh script is inside the main directory while you are currently in the `lab7/` directory.
 * The sh script completes the rest of the commands including running the file, commiting the file, and pushing the file to github.

+---

+With the use of bash script, it is much easier and faster to run all the commands/tasks.
+I was able to finish all tasks in about 20 seconds when it took me over 2 mintues when doing the tasks without the bash scripts.